-What other projects or goals (if any) should the City be thinking of when planning the budget for 2024 and beyond?
+Q4 • ou for your input on the City of Leduc's variable spending budget.
+Is there any additional ck you would like to provide regarding your choices?
+No additional feedback Q5 ther projects or goals (if any) should the City be thinking of when planning the budget for 2024 yond?
 These may result in a tax increase.

-□ -8 None/Cannot think of any

-Finally, with respect to the budget process, which of the following would you say is the most important priority facing the City?

-- O 2 Focusing on long-term fiscal sustainability (smooth tax strategies) \ - O $3$ Planning for future growth to prevent overcrowding \ - O 4 Attract new and maintain current businesses and amenities \ - O 5 Finding ways to lower property taxes in the future \ - O 6 Finding ways to ensure property taxes stay the same in the future \ - O7 Preparing for and reacting to changes in the economy \ - O Other (specify): \
+None/Cannot think of any Q6 Finally, with respect to the budget process, which of the following would you say is the most important priority facing the City?
+O 2 Focusing on long-term fiscal sustainability (smooth tax strategies) O 3 Planning for future growth to prevent overcrowding O 4 Attract new and maintain current businesses and amenities O 5 Finding ways to lower property taxes in the future O 6 Finding ways to ensure property taxes stay the same in the future O 7 Preparing for and reacting to changes in the economy O 8 Other (specify): LCVCI3 III area with are fulluolilized